What we know about the shooting in Dayton, Ohio

 The investigation

-Local, state and federal authorities, including the Bureau of Alcohol, Tobacco, Firearms and Explosives, are investigating the shooting and what led up to it.
+Local, state and federal authorities, including the Bureau of Alcohol, Tobacco, Firearms and Explosives, are investigating the shooting.
+The motive is not yet known.

+During the execution of a search warrant, authorities found writings linked to the gunman that show he had an interest in killing people, two federal law enforcement sources told CNN.

+A preliminary assessment of the writings did not indicate any racial or political motive, the sources said.
+At an afternoon news conference, police said that they are looking through information for any indication of motive.

 The reaction

+Speaking broadly about mental health issues, US Sen. Rob Portman, R-Ohio, said 'something deeper' was going on and called on lawmakers as well as communities to come together to address 'some of the more cultural problems we face as a country.'

+'We also have to look deep into our hearts and figure out how someone can point a gun at a stranger,' he said.

-President Donald Trump weighed in Sunday on the shooting in Dayton as well as a shooting in El Paso that occurred 13 hours earlier.
+President Donald Trump weighed in Sunday on the shootings in Dayton and El Paso.

 Related Content